smarr/ReBench/docs/config.md

 They are intended to set up the system for benchmarking, typically to build binaries, compiled archives, etc.

-Each command is executed once before the VM is executed.
+Each command is executed once before the executor is executed.
-If the `path` of the VM is set, it is used as working directory.
+If the `path` of the executor is set, it is used as working directory.
 Otherwise, it is the current working directory of ReBench.

-This is a list of commands to allow multiple suites/VMs to depend on the same command without duplicate execution.
+This is a list of commands to allow multiple suites/executors to depend on the same command without duplicate execution.

 <!-- FIXME: I don't understand this sentence -->